AdobeDocs/experience-manager-learn.pt-BR/help/headless-tutorial/spa-editor/remote-spa/spa-container-component.md

 ---
-title: Adicionar componentes editáveis do contêiner React a um SPA remoto
+title: Add editable React container components to a Remote SPA
-description: Saiba como adicionar componentes editáveis do contêiner a um SPA remoto que permite que os autores do AEM arrastem e soltem componentes neles.
+description: Learn how to add editable container components to a remote SPA that allow AEM authors drag and drop components into them.
 topic: Headless, SPA, Development
 feature: SPA Editor, Core Components, APIs, Developing
 role: Developer